platformer/typst-algorithms/README.md

 ### `i` and `d`

-`#i` indents all following lines and `#d` dedents all following lines.
+For use in an `algo` body. `#i` indents all following lines and `#d` dedents all following lines.

 ### `comment`

+For use in an `algo` body.
 Adds a comment to the line in which it's placed.

 Parameters: